Q: I would like to know how I can use a credit card to pay my mortgage? Is that still possible to do?

 If it’s the latter, then this “how to” advice isn’t for you.
 If you can’t afford your mortgage I would recommend speaking to attorney to explore options (i.e. loan modification, foreclosure, short sale, etc.)

-But if you want to know if you can pay your mortgage with a card for free points or rewards, then keep reading!
+But if you want to know if it’s possible to pay your mortgage with a credit card to earn cash back, reward points or miles, then keep reading!